stal2478/HopExoJointPower/README.md

 # HopExoJointPower
-Participant data from "The spring stiffness profile within a passive, full-leg exoskeleton affects lower-limb joint mechanics while hopping" published in TBA.
+Participant data from "The spring stiffness profile within a passive, full-leg exoskeleton affects lower-limb joint mechanics while hopping".
+The manuscript is currently under peer-review in Journal of the Royal Society Interface.

 # Software & Packages
 R version 3.2.2 <br>